-Foreign direct investment stock per capita, at the end of the year: 3299 US dollars Investment growth rates in Latvia remain stable for several years already.
-This is due to the influence of several factors, especially such as financial stability, continuous improvement of the business environment, high domestic demand and rather low real interest rates, inflow of foreign capital, etc. At the same time the relatively low tax burden and the increasing product sales due to the rising demand have positively impacted the financial position of enterprises expanding the opportunities of investment.
+Foreign direct investment stock per capita, at the end of the year: 3299 US dollars Investment growth rates in Latvia have been steadily high for several years already.
+This is due to the influence of several factors, especially such as financial stability, continuous improvement of the business environment, high domestic demand and rather low real interest rates, inflow of foreign capital, etc. At the same time the relatively low tax burden and the output growth due to the rising demand have positively impacted the financial position of enterprises expanding the opportunities of investment.